MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/scalable-customization-design/transaction-design-patterns.md

 ## Hold contentious locks for shortest period

 There are scenarios, such as the auto numbering approach, where there is no way around the fact that there is a heavily contested resource that needs to be locked.
-In that case, the blocking problem can’t be completely avoided, but can be minimized.
+In that case, the blocking problem can't be completely avoided, but can be minimized.

 When you have heavily contested resources, a good design is to not include the interaction with that resource at the functionally logical point in the process, but move the interaction with it to as close to the end of the transaction as possible.